lucasliao0403/windsearch/README.md

 - Natural language weather queries with conversational follow-ups
 - Real-time data from global weather stations
-- AI analysis that explains the data clearly
+- AI analysis with quick insights and detailed summaries
-- Interactive charts showing trends across stations
+- Interactive charts showing temperature, pressure, and wind trends
 - Smart context awareness for follow-up questions
 - Perplexity-style interface that moves search to bottom after first query
+- Performance optimized with debouncing and memory management
+- Lenient data validation that works with historical data

 ## How it works

 1. Extract location from your query using Claude AI (with conversation context)
 2. Find coordinates and nearest weather stations
 3. Pull real-time data from Windborne Systems API
-4. Stream quick analysis, then generate detailed summary
+4. Stream quick analysis, then generate detailed markdown summary
-5. Display charts showing trends across stations
+5. Display interactive charts showing trends across stations
 6. Maintain conversation history for intelligent follow-up questions
+7. Handle data gracefully with lenient validation for older measurements

 ## Tech Stack